Join the team!

 -

-Dr Michael Seymour, Assistant Curator at the Metropolitan Museum of Art, Ancient Near and Eastern Art, New York (US).
+- Michael Seymour, Assistant Curator at the Metropolitan Museum of Art, Ancient Near and Eastern Art, New York (US).
 He works foremost on Ancient Babylon and its modern visual receptions.
 Link to website